 The non-stick ceramic coating works at all temperatures, so even if you need to pop your dishes in the freezer, you’ll be safe.

-If you’re trying to avoid aluminum entirely though, these probably aren’t the right choice for you because they’re made of aluminum with a ceramic coating.
+If you’re trying to avoid aluminum entirely though, these aren’t the right choice for you because they’re made of aluminum with a ceramic coating.
 That being said, the coating is very durable, and these pans are super affordable too!